 The Formal Resolution Process does not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.

-The University will not pursue disciplinary action against Complainants or witnesses for disclosure of illegal personal consumption of drugs or alcohol where such disclosures are made in connection with a good faith report or investigation of Sexual Harassment.
+The University will not pursue disciplinary action against Complainants or witnesses for disclosure of illegal personal consumption of drugs or alcohol where such disclosures are made in connection with a good faith report or investigation of Sex Discrimination or Sexual Harassment.

 7.4EMPLOYEE RESPONSIBILITY TO REPORT INFORMATION ABOUT SEXUAL HARASSMENT